Fastaxx/CartesianCutCell/README.md

 These functions rely on the SparseArrays package for handling sparse matrices.
 Make sure to have this package installed before using the functions.

 ## Operators

+### Overview
+This Julia file contains functions to create various operators including the gradient, divergence, and matrix calculations.

+### Functions
+Gradient Operator : `compute_grad_operator`
+The gradient operator calculates the gradient of a scalar field or function.
+The `compute_gradient_operator` function in this file takes input scalar fields and computes their gradients.

+Divergence Operator `compute_divergence`
+The divergence operator calculates the divergence of a vector field.
+The `compute_divergence_operator` function in this file takes input vector fields and computes their divergences.

+Matrix Calculation
+This file also contains functions to perform matrix calculations relevant to cut cells computations.
+These functions are used to build the G, H, H^T, -(G^T+H^T) matrices.